Classic TV: Red Dwarf VII (1997)

 What a guy!
 Princess Bonjella (Alison Senior) and Ace Rimmer (Chris Barrie) in "Stoke Me a Clipper"

-Red Dwarf VII rejected the traditional multiple camera sitcom set-up with a studio audience used in previous series, in favour of a single camera set-up with no audience.
-This allowed each shot to be individually lit, as in a feature film.
+Red Dwarf VII rejected the traditional multiple camera TV sitcom set-up with a studio audience used in previous series, in favour of a single camera set-up with no audience.
+This allowed each shot in the series to be individually lit, as in a feature film.

 The seventh season begins moderately well with "Tikka to Ride", in which Lister's desperate desire for a curry leads the crew to travel back in time, ending up in Dallas in 1963.
 There they accidentally save the life of President Kennedy ... with unexpectedly disastrous consequences.